Duplicate Site / Domain Confusion in AdSense Review (2026)

 1. Defensive backup domain serving content

-You bought yourbrand.net and .org for protection.
-Pointed them at the same hosting.
-Both now resolve and serve identical pages.
-AdSense sees two-three properties with identical content.
+You bought yourbrand.net and .org for protection and pointed them at the same hosting.
+All of them now resolve and serve identical pages, so AdSense (and Google) see multiple properties with identical content.

 How to spot it: